 ‣ Solid healing, though ticks are slower than other options.

-‣ Has potential to battery other cryo supports in a double cryo team composition
+‣ Has potential to battery other Cryo supports in a double Cryo team comp

 ‣ Sub-DPS (4pc Clam)